This tutorial was updated on Sept. 28, 2007. Please see my flickr photo set with step-by-step photos.

 a.

-6. Sarah Scott Says:
+6. Sarah Scott says:

 This looked like it was quite a bit of work to put together, this tutorial!
 Thank you for doing that!
 I would like my name in that hat for the green one too!
 How nice of you!